Rubric for Posting & Replying

 When you post and reply in this course, please pay attention to the following guidelines.
-These are guidelines also form the basis for the rubric used to grade your discussion contribution.
+These guidelines also form the basis for the rubric used to grade your discussion contribution.

 What makes for a good post?

 It depends on the specific assignment, but the following generally apply:

 - Pay attention to the prompts.

 - Use a good portion of the 3 minutes allotted to you.

 - Show us what you’re thinking and why you’re thinking it.

 - When sharing your own work, point to some places where people who respond to you might be most helpful in giving you feedback.

 What makes for a good feedback?